Women in Christianity: Biblical authority and inerrancy

 In general, all evangelicals involved in the gender debate claim to adhere to the authority of the Bible.
 Egalitarians typically argue that the dispute has arisen because of differences in interpretation of specific passages.
 Nevertheless, Wayne Grudem and other complementarians have accused egalitarians of adopting positions which deny the authority, sufficiency and inerrancy of scripture:

 I believe that ultimately, the effective authority of Scripture to govern our lives is at stake in this controversy.
 The issue is not whether we say we believe the Bible is the Word of God or that we believe it is without error, but the issue is whether we actually obey it when its teachings are unpopular and conflict with the dominant viewpoints in our culture.
-If we do not obey it, then the effective authority of God to govern His people and His church through His Word has been eroded, concludes Grudem.
+If we do not obey it, then the effective authority of God to govern His people and His church through His Word has been eroded.